Sustainability

 Patient Access

 MIMEDX offers a Patient Assistance Program for uninsured patients who are unable to afford the treatment options which use our products.
-Additionally, MIMEDX also participates in industry coalitions, including the Alliance for Wound Care Stakeholders, and Alliance for Regenerative Medicine.
+Additionally, MIMEDX also participates in industry coalitions, such as the Alliance for Wound Care Stakeholders.

 Collaboration is a core value at MIMEDX.
 We know that our people are the source of our innovation and our success.
 We strive to attract and retain our talent requirements with competitive compensation and benefits, opportunities for professional growth and development, and a fair and equitable culture based on our company’s core values.